Defective Product Injuries in Georgia

 - The defect existed when the product left the defendant’s control

-- The product was used as intended or foreseeably misused
+- The product was used as intended or in a foreseeable manner

 - The defect caused the injury